Rohan-Joseph-2002/sudoku-solver-java/README.md

 sudoku board, displaying the solved board as a result.
 If the sudoku board is not solvable, the application will print out a statement detailing this.
-It is important to note that the current iteration of my application will be limited to 9 x 9 sudoku boards, however I will try to incorporate other board sizes in later iterations of this application.
+It is important to note that the current iteration of my application will be limited to 9 x 9 sudoku boards.

 This application can be used by anyone with an interest in sudoku but needs help in solving a sudoku board.
 This application serves to check whether a solvable,